how to treat constipation naturally

 Water

-• Prebiotic and Probiotics: Both prebiotic and probiotic foods are an instant remedy for constipation.
+Both prebiotic and probiotic foods available in your kitchen, are great home remedies for constipation.
 Prebiotics like inulin and oligosaccharides are indigestible carbohydrate fiber that improves digestion by feeding the beneficial bacteria in the gut.
 Some even help increase the frequentness of bowel movements and make stools softer, such as chicory root, garlic, onions, chickpeas, bananas, and more.
 On the other hand, probiotics are live, good bacteria that are naturally present in fermented foods like kefir, tempeh, kombucha, yogurt, or also sold in the form of supplements.
-Probiotics help relieve constipation by increasing short-chain fatty acid production, lessening the colon’s pH, and improving bile salt metabolism.
+Probiotics help relieve constipation by increasing short-chain fatty acid production, lessening the colon’s pH, and improving bile salt metabolismAvoid Dairy

 Laxative Teas